How to file a Kentucky annual report

 Regardless of whether you're filing online or by mail, you'll need the following information:

-• Business identification: Current business name and organization ID number
+• Business identification: Current business name and state or country of organization

 • Principal office: Complete street address where your company operates